 Big White Ski Resort Ltd. made significant announcements culminating in the largest single year investment at the resort in guest experience in the last decade.
 “After all, when was the last time someone spent $10 million to show you a good time?” says Michael J. Ballingall, senior vice president of Big White Ski Resort.
 "With the tourism econony in British Columbia booming and the airport in Kelowna reporting record visitation, we're betting on a buoyant economy to show a substantial return on this investment."

 The largest investment announced is the $3.9 million construction of the new Powder Chair.
 The four-passenger fixed grip Leitner Poma lift will replace Canada’s oldest and most popular triple chair, which was built in 1979 providing 15,868,476 rides.
-The new lift will increase upload capacity by 1,900 passengers per hour allowing more skiers and snowboarders to enjoy the amazing terrain on Powder Chair.
+The new lift will increase upload capacity to 2,400 passengers per hour allowing more skiers and snowboarders to enjoy the amazing terrain on Powder Chair.

 In addition to the new Powder Chair, Big White Ski Resort is investing millions in other projects throughout the summer including $1.5 million to expand the skier tunnel on the Hummingbird run.
 Its current width of 25 feet will be widened to 60 feet accommodating increased skier and foot passenger traffic.

 Big White Ski Resort continues expansion of mountain biking operations this summer with a $1.1 million investment in three to four new trails as well as a slopestyle course.
 At the same time, crews will be performing annual summer grooming and glading of the existing ski runs worth $200,000.
 In the winter these runs will be groomed with the help of a brand new $450,000 Pistenbully groomer.